Waterproof & Breathability Guide

 Waterproof fabrics are resistant to water penetration, achieved using a membrane or a coating that acts as a barrier, preventing moisture from permeating the fabric.
 This is crucial for riders in unpredictable climates

 There's no question.
 A waterproof and breathable riding jacket is essential gear for busy equestrians.
-But finding the right one for you isn't always so simple.
+Finding the right one for you isn't always so simple.
 Ensuring you get the right levels of waterproofness and breathability will make sure you stay comfortable during long days in the saddle, training, teaching or on the yard.

 What Do The Numbers Mean?